 You don’t need a special time trial bike to get started, most people just use their road bike – sometimes with clip-on aero bars, which are a relatively cheap way (compared to buying a special time trial bike) of getting yourself into a more aerodynamic tuck position.
 The club 10s are also great way of seeing how your form is improving through the season.
-The beauty of time trials as it’s not just about competing against other rather it’s about competing against your own personal best.
-Time Trials always hurt, and if they don’t you’re probably taking it too easy, but there is nothing like seeing your times improving beyond what you may ever have thought possible after your first lung bursting attempt.
+The beauty of time trials is it’s not just about competing against each other, rather it’s about competing against your own personal best.
+Time trials always hurt, and if they don’t you’re probably taking it too easy, but there is nothing like seeing your times improving beyond what you may ever have thought possible after your first lung bursting attempt.

 CTT (Cycling Time Trials)